oracle-livelabs/security/database/advanced/avdf/avdf.md

     ![AVDF](./images/avdf-052.png "Assessment Report - By Severity")

-10. For example, click on **High Risk** to see the highest risks detected for all your targets
+10. For example, click on **Medium Risk** to see the risks detected for all your targets

-11. Now, click on one of them to see its details
+11. Now, click on one of them to see its details.
+Alternatively, you can also click on one of the assessments and add the exception by changing the severity or deferring the assessment.

     ![AVDF](./images/avdf-053.png "Assessment Report - Highest Risks")